marijnh/blog/_posts/2017-10-13-prosemirror-1.md

 ## Conclusion

-After years of wild experiments and constant change, starting with the the 1.0 we are aiming for stability.
+After years of wild experiments and constant change, starting with the 1.0 release we are aiming for stability.
 The central modules will stay on 1.x for as long as possible, which means new releases won't require you to change your code.
 There's an [RFC process](https://github.com/prosemirror/rfcs/) that we'll use to get community feedback on new features